 Forecast netting (also called forecast consumption) is a calculation to reconcile forecasted demand and actual sales orders in a single, integrated demand.

 The demand across the planning horizon will have 3 distinct regions.
-The horizons vary across industries and can also vary by product (e.g. make-to-stock, make-to-order and configure-to-order products).
+The horizons vary across industries and can also be vary by product (e.g. make-to-stock, make-to-order and configure-to-order products).

 - Far out in the future, we have only forecasted demand to plan.